Jca-Dev/Project_3_Python/README.md

 <h1>Car Manufacturer Survey</h1>
 <hr>
-The Car Manufacturer Survey Python termibal is desgined for the collection of survey data to be easily input to a google sheet document.<br>
+The Car Manufacturer Survey Python terminal is designed for the collection of survey data to be easily input to a google sheet document.<br>
 <a href="https://car-manufacturer-survey.herokuapp.com/">Click Here</a> to go to the live website.
 <hr>